 17. Festival of Fantasy Parade – Magic Kingdom went years (decades?) limping along with the same, tired daytime parade.
 Festival of Fantasy changed that, delivering an ambitious and large scale production.
 The parade floats are all large, detailed and have a lot of substance to them.
 There are tons of highlights, but the one everyone remembers is the steampunk-esque Maleficent float that breathes fire.
 Check out our Festival of Fantasy Parade Tips post for best viewing places and more.

-14. Mickey & Minnie’s Runaway Railway – With only a handful of ride-throughs on this before Walt Disney World closed indefinitely, this is our ranking that’s most subject to change.
-However, we found ourselves enjoying Mickey & Minnie’s Runaway more with each subsequent ride-through, so this doesn’t seem too high.
-Runaway Railway features a series of loosely-connected vignettes in a variety of environments.
-There’s tremendous range in the settings, and the pacing becomes fairly frenetic and disorienting at points.
-In a sense, the ride is very much in keeping with how a cartoon would bounce around, and it also boasts an earworm of an original song.
+16. Mickey & Minnie’s Runaway Railway – We find ourselves enjoying Mickey & Minnie’s Runaway more with each subsequent ride-through.
+Runaway Railway features a series of loosely-connected vignettes in a variety of environments, with a tremendous range in the settings.
+The pacing is fairly frenetic and disorienting at points, but in a sense, the ride is very much in keeping with how a cartoon would bounce around.
+It also boasts an earworm of an original song that’ll have you humming for hours afterwards.
 Runaway Railway probably is not destined to become a modern classic, but it’s a formidable new ride in a park full of them.
 Read our Mickey & Minnie’s Runaway Railway Review for more.

 3. Twilight Zone Tower of Terror — A free-fall thrill ride set in the Twilight Zone with an elaborate lead-in and excellent story.
 Tower of Terror’s mood, the atmosphere, and the environments before the ride are all top-notch.
 It’s ominous, intimidating, and foreboding from the moment you set eyes on the Hollywood Tower Hotel looming at the end of Sunset Boulevard.
 From there, the build-up continues in the queue and pre-show, right down to the moments that the randomized drops begin.
 While it features a ton of nods to Twilight Zone episodes, the attraction’s masterful use of suspense is downright Hitchcockian.